 - Closing costs can be paid by the lender with a lender credit

 - No limit on the amount of non-occupant co-borrowers

 - Borrowers who are under Chapter 13 Bankruptcy repayment plan can qualify one year into a Chapter 13 with Trustee Approval

 - No waiting period after Chapter 13 Bankruptcy discharged date

-- Two year waiting period after Chapter 7 Bankruptcy discharged date
+- The two-year waiting period after Chapter 7 Bankruptcy discharged date

 - The three-year waiting period after the recorded date of foreclosure and/or deed in lieu of foreclosure

 The three-year waiting period after a short sale to qualify for FHA Loans.